Charges against woman accused in Marcum Terrace shooting dismissed

 The witness allegedly placed Moore at the scene of the shooting and indicated she was the killer.

-Fincham added he had attempted to reach a plea deal with Conway, but had been unsuccessful.
+Fincham added that he had attempted to reach a plea deal with Conway, but had been unsuccessful.

 Vickie Lester, executive director of the Huntington Housing Authority, previously said an altercation began June 12, 2018, at an off-site convenience store on Olive Street among a group of people.
 The altercation continued into the next day and resulted in the afternoon shooting.